Graduate Center, City University of New York

 Published—mainly about Consciousness,

-- "Content and Inference", First CUNY-Milan Interdisciplinary Workshop in Philosophy, on belief, February 2018.
+- "Content and Inference", manuscript derived from a PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.

-- "Thought, Speech, and Consciousness", PowerPoint for presentation at Conference on Sellars in a New Generation, Kent State University, May 2015 (including a few slides skipped on that occasion).
-My presentation as a slideshow; on YouTube.
+- "Thought, Speech, and Consciousness", PowerPoint for presentation at Conference on Sellars in a New Generation, Kent State University, May 2015.
+As a slideshow; on YouTube.